akreienbring/dbdesigner/README.md

    |__lib
 ```

 You'll need a webserver of your choice to run the tool.
-However, I included a little javascript "startUp.js" that uses express to get you started.
+However, I included a little Javascript "startUp.js" that uses express to get you started.

 1. Install node.js (with npm) https://nodejs.org
-2. Go to your applicaton root (VisualAlchimist in the sample above)
+2. Go to your applicaton root (DBDesigner in the sample above)
    - type `npm init` and follow the initialization procedure
    - type `npm install --save express`
 3. Run the server with `node startUp.js`